Student 2018/19 - Mode of study

 Apprenticeship Standards qualifications comprise a number of component aims accompanied by a 'wrapper' programme aim.
 Each component aim is a qualification aim in its own right, and should be coded using the standard range of modes.
 The programme aim, however, is not associated with a single qualification and thus a mode of study.
 Code 98 'Mode not applicable' must only be used for these programme aims.

 For ILR generation purposes it is a requirement to include the programme aim and all the associated component aims, even if the component aims are completed and closed.
-These can be returned as dormant (code 63 or 64) in Instance.MODE for validation purposes.Left within two weeks, but SLC confirmed attendance
+These can be returned as dormant (code 63 or 64) in Instance.MODE for validation purposes.Students that leave early

-If a student has left within two weeks but had confirmed attendance with the SLC then the Mode should be recorded in accordance with what was planned.
+If a student leaves early, mode should be recorded in accordance with what was planned.
 For example, if they were due to study full-time for the year, then they should have a Mode = 01.
+This includes students that have left within two weeks but had confirmed attendance with the SLC.

 Quality rules relating to this entity are displayed here.